Building a stronger cybersecurity foundation across the European Union

 Incident reporting and supervision

-• Incident notification: Issued without undue delay and no later than 72 hours of becoming aware of the incident, thereby updating the information provided in the early warning and giving a preliminary evaluation of the incident's severity and effects;
+• Incident notification: This must be sent within 72 hours of becoming aware of the incident.
+It updates the information provided in the early warning and gives a preliminary evaluation of the incident's severity and effects.

-• Intermediate report: Issued upon request of the CSIRT or the appropriate national authority, highlighting relevant status updates in incident and crisis management.
+• Intermediate report: This is issued upon request by the CSIRT or the national authority, offering relevant updates on incident and crisis management.

 First and foremost, competent national authorities will be able to rely on a robust enforcement and investigation framework, the limits of which depend on the classification of your organisation.

-• Essential entities: Subject to a comprehensive, ex ante, supervisory regime, in which the supervisory powers of the national authorities include the ability to conduct random raids, perform (ad hoc) security audits as well as the ability to request certain information and evidence of compliance.
+• Essential entities: These areubject to a comprehensive, ex ante, supervisory regime, in which the supervisory powers of the national authorities include the ability to conduct random raids, perform (ad hoc) security audits as well as the ability to request certain information and evidence of compliance.

-• Important entities: Subject to lighter, ex post, supervisory regime that is applicable in the event of evidence and/or indications of non-compliance.
+• Important entities: These face a lighter, ex post, supervisory regime that is applicable in the event of evidence and/or indications of non-compliance.

 Enforcement and management liability